 [15.1.3 Without prejudice to the provisions of Clause 15.1.1, the Contractor shall be responsible for making arrangement for signing of agreement for AMC of SCADA as per clause 3.9 of Annexure - I (Schedule-B) between OEM/Approved SCADA vendor and concerned Railway/Division 6 months prior to defects liability period as defined in 15.1.1.
 In the event that the Contractor fails to make above Arrangement, the Authority shall be entitled to remedy the defects and deficiency of the Contractor in Accordance with the clause 15.4 or may extend the Defects Liability Period in accordance with clause 15.6.1].

-[15.1.4 Without prejudice to the provisions of Clause 15.1.1, the Contractor shall be responsible for making arrangement for signing of agreement for AMC of EI system /Axle Counters/ Automatic Train protection system between OEM/Approved vendor and concerned Railway/Division 6 months prior to defects liability period as defined in 15.1.1. for duaration of Defect liability period including extended defect liability period.
+[15.1.4 Without prejudice to the provisions of Clause 15.1.1, the Contractor shall be responsible for making arrangement for signing of agreement for AMC of EI system /Axle Counters/ Automatic Train protection system between OEM/Approved vendor and concerned Railway/Division 6 months prior to defects liability period as defined in 15.1.1. for duration of Defect liability period including extended defect liability period.
 In the event that the Contractor fails to make above Arrangement, the Authority shall be entitled to remedy the defects and deficiency of the Contractor in Accordance with the clause 15.4 or may extend the Defects Liability Period in accordance with clause 15.6.1].

 15.2 Remedy and rectification of Defects and deficiencies

 15.2.1 Without prejudice to the provisions of Clause 15.2.2, the Contractor shall repair or rectify all Defects and deficiencies observed by the Authority Engineer during the Defects Liability Period within a period of 15 (fifteen) days from the date of notice issued by the Authority Engineer, or within such reasonable period as may be determined by the Authority Engineer at the request of the Contractor, in accordance with Good Industry Practice.
-For the purpose of this clause, the time period of 15 days shall be applicable only to those Defects and Deficencies which are not affecting train operations of safety.
-For any defect noticed affecting train operation of train safety, the Contrator shall arrange to rectify it within such reasonable period as may be determined by the Authority Engineer.
-If the Contratoris not able to rectify any fault as decided by the Authority Engineer, the Authority will be at full liberty to make its own efforts to get such defects rectified at Contractor’s cost.
+For the purpose of this clause, the time period of 15 days shall be applicable only to those Defects and Deficiencies which are not affecting train operations of safety.
+For any defect noticed affecting train operation of train safety, the Contractor shall arrange to rectify it within such reasonable period as may be determined by the Authority Engineer.
+If the Contractors not able to rectify any fault as decided by the Authority Engineer, the Authority will be at full liberty to make its own efforts to get such defects rectified at Contractor’s cost.

 15.2.2 During a period of 2 (two) months from the date of issuance of Completion Certificate, the Contractor shall retain sufficient staff and spares at Project for procuring prompt replacement, installation or re-installation of any defective parts of (a) the SCADA system; (b) traction sub-stations and switching posts and (c) EI system /Axle Counters/ Automatic Train protection system.
 The spares for the purpose of this clause, shall be separate from any spares supplied within the scope of the Project.